misterjanson/CTF/content/04_CTF/_index.md

 ### FortiEDR Prevention :police_officer:

-This section of each lab is where you'll start getting hands on and learning the various methods FortiEDR uses to implement prevention mechanisms.
+This section of each lab is where you'll start getting hands on and learn the various methods FortiEDR uses to implement prevention mechanisms.
 This is effectively where we start putting the recommendations from MITRE into action.

 ### Detection :mag: